raphaelr/node_ifinfo/README.md

 Supported platforms
 ===================
-Ideally, ipinfo will support all major platforms in the future.
+Ideally, ifinfo will support all major platforms in the future.
 Right now, it's in the early development stage.
 The roadmap for platform support is:

 * Windows >= Vista
+* Linux
 * Windows < Vista
-* Linux
 * BSD, if the Linux support doesn't magically already cut it

 OSX support won't be implemented by me, due to lack of software, hardware